henesaud/bitcoin-dashboard/README.md

+This is a project to improve my Django, DRF, and React skills.
+It may have some flaws (mainly secure ones).
+The main objective is to develop tools for Bitcoin users, including price dashboards, conversion tools, indicators, wallet visualization, etc.

 ## Configuring Database
 Postgres was used to run this project.
 However, for an easy run, go to backend > settings.py and substitute the DATABASES constant to: